-Rob Alderfer is Vice President of Technology Policy at CableLabs, the global research and development consortium of the cable industry.
-Alderfer brings sound science to bear in policy decisions by harnessing CableLabs’ technology and innovation expertise.
+Rob Alderfer is Vice President of Technology Policy at CableLabs, the global innovation and R&D consortium of the cable industry.
+Rob brings sound science to bear in policy decisions by harnessing CableLabs’ technology expertise.
 His focus is empowering the industry to address technology policy matters of substantial strategic consequence.
-Alderfer joined CableLabs in 2012 from the Federal Communications Commission, where he guided United States wireless broadband policy as chief data officer of the agency’s wireless bureau.
+Rob joined CableLabs from the Federal Communications Commission, where he guided United States wireless broadband policy as chief data officer of the agency’s wireless bureau.
 Previously, he shaped communications policy at the White House Office of Management and Budget.
-Alderfer has been engaged in significant policy decisions for over a decade, helping to shape today’s communications technology landscape.
+Rob has been engaged in significant policy decisions for over a decade, helping to shape today’s communications technology landscape.
 He has deep expertise in wireless spectrum, and has facilitated the development of mobile and Wi-Fi technologies and services by bringing new spectrum to market.
 He is now responsible for CableLabs’ multinational technology policy and standards work, and he regularly provides guidance to board-level audiences across a range of strategic issues.
 Rob serves as vice chair of the Telecommunications Policy Research Conference (TPRC) program committee, the world’s foremost communications policy research conference.
 He is also a partner with Social Venture Partners of Boulder County, helping promising non-profits in Colorado deliver stronger results.

 James M. Assey, Jr. began his tenure as Executive Vice President for NCTA – The Internet & Television Association on February 1, 2008.
 As NCTA’s second most senior executive, Assey is involved in all aspects of NCTA’s work on behalf of the cable industry.
-Prior to NCTA, Assey was a longtime staff member on the U.S. Senate Committee on Commerce, Science and Transportation.
-Most recently, he was Senior Democratic Counsel to the Committee, and earlier was Senior Democratic Counsel on Communications and Media Issues for the Committee chaired by Sen. Daniel K. Inouye and Telecommunications Counsel for former Sen. Ernest F. Hollings.
+Before coming to NCTA, Mr. Assey was a longtime staff member on the U.S. Senate Committee on Commerce, Science and Transportation.
+Most recently, he was Senior Democratic Counsel to the Committee, and earlier was Senior Democratic Counsel on Communications and Media Issues for the Committee chaired by U.S. Sen. Daniel K. Inouye (D-HI) and Telecommunications Counsel for former U. S. Sen. Ernest F. Hollings (D-SC).
 Prior to that time, he held positions as Communications Associate in the Washington, D.C. office of Willkie Farr & Gallagher, Law Clerk for the Honorable Cameron M. Currie in the U.S. District Court for the District of South Carolina, and Legislative Assistant to Sen. Hollings.
 Assey is a graduate of Stanford University and Georgetown University Law School.
 He was awarded the Annenberg Fellowship to Eton College in England and taught English and American literature, as well as American politics and culture.
 He has also taught communications law as an adjunct faculty member of Georgetown University Law School.

 Robert W. Crandall is an Adjunct Senior Fellow at the Technology Policy Institute and Nonresident Senior Fellow, Economic Studies Program, at the Brookings Institution.
 His current research focuses on antitrust and regulatory issues in the telecommunications sector.
 He is the author or coauthor of numerous articles and books on communications policy, including Competition and Chaos: U.S. Telecommunications since 1996; Broadband: Should We Regulate High-Speed Internet Access? (with James H. Alleman); Who Pays for Universal Service?
 When Telephone Subsidies Become Transparent (with Leonard Waverman); and Talk is Cheap: The Promise of Regulatory Reform in North American Telecommunications (with Leonard Waverman).
 He was Acting Director, Deputy Director and Assistant Director of the Council on Wage and Price Stability.
 Crandall has also served as a consultant to the Antitrust Division, Federal Trade Commission and the Treasury Department.
 He has taught economics at Northwestern University, MIT, the University of Maryland, George Washington University, and the Stanford in Washington program.
 Crandall holds an M.S. and a Ph.D. from Northwestern University.